complacentsee/googlednsupdate/README.md

 ## Quick Start

-This conatainer will check your current IP address and update a google cloud DNS record if needed.
+This container will check your current IP address and update a Google Cloud DNS record if needed.

-Run the container with the following command:
+To run the container, use the following command:

 ```
 docker run \